-The modern web today is a mature platform that allows you to do a lot of cool things to build the experience you want thanks to newer HTML tags.
+The modern web today is a mature (but still always evolving) platform that allows you to do a lot of interesting things to build the experience you want thanks to newer HTML tags.
 This includes embedding cool things like audio, video and canvases onto your page.

 To embed an audio file on your page, use the